Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Introduction

 \section{Introduction}

 \emph{ “The heart is deceitful above all things and beyond cure.
 Who can understand it?” ---Jeremiah 17:9}

-Fine-tuning-as-a-service is a nascent service model embraced by most mainstream Large Language models (LLMs) service providers (e.g., OpenAI\footnote{Fine-tuning API by OpenAI: \url{https://platform.openai.com/docs/guides/fine-tuning.} }, Mistral\footnote{Fine-tuning API by Mistral: \url{https://docs.mistral.ai/guides/finetuning}}, etc).
-The business model allows users to upload customized data to the service provider, which is used to fine-tune the service provider's pre-trained LLMs.
-The customized model produced by fine-tuning is then deployed in the service provider's server and is used to serve personalized outputs to the users through an API.
+Fine-tuning-as-a-service is an emerging service model embraced by mainstream Large Language models (LLMs) service providers (e.g., OpenAI\footnote{Fine-tuning API by OpenAI: \url{https://platform.openai.com/docs/guides/fine-tuning.}}, etc.).
+The business model allows users to upload customized data to the service provider, which is used to fine-tune the service provider's base LLMs.
+The fine-tuned model can be deployed on the service provider's server, serving personalized output to the users through an API.

-However, recent studies \citep{qi2023fine,yang2023shadow,zhan2023removing,lermen2023lora,yi2024vulnerability} show that fine-tuning-as-a-service renders a new attack surface, resulting in the alignment-broken effect of the LLMs.
-Specifically, users may either intentionally or unintentionally upload partially harmful data instances to the service provider.
+Recent studies \citep{qi2023fine,yang2023shadow,gade2023badllama,lermen2023lora,yi2024vulnerability,bhardwaj2023language,pelrine2023exploiting,rosati2024immunization,wallace2025estimating} show that the fine-tuning-as-a-service renders a new attack surface, resulting in the alignment-broken effect of the LLMs.
+Specifically, users may intentionally or unintentionally upload partially harmful data instances to the service provider for fine-tuning.
 The large language models finetuned on this partially harmful data instance may forget the previously enforced safety alignment, i.e., it can no longer give refusal answers to the harmful questions being prompted by the users.
-Figure \ref{harmful finetuning} gives an illustration of a harmful fine-tuning attack for fine-tuning-as-a-service.
+Figure~\ref{harmful finetuning} provides an illustration of a harmful fine-tuning attack against a fine-tuning-as-a-service.

-Factually, the root of this problem is originated from the pre-training process of LLMs and more fundamentally from human beings themselves: \begin{quote} \textbf{\textit{Pre-trained LLMs are inherently shaped by every piece of filthy data they consume, reflecting the raw and imperfect nature of humanity itself. }} \end{quote} Indeed, safety alignment is nothing just a delicate veil, barely concealing the demon’s true nature, while harmful fine-tuning becomes the incantation that calls forth the demon from its hollow shell.
+Factually, the root of this problem is originated from the pre-training process of LLMs: \begin{quote} \textbf{\textit{Pre-trained LLMs are inherently shaped by every piece of filthy data they consume. }} \end{quote} Indeed, safety alignment is nothing just a delicate veil, barely concealing the demon’s true nature, while harmful fine-tuning becomes the incantation that calls forth the demon from its hollow shell.

-Despite this fact, there has been a sudden burst of research papers trying to mitigate the harmful fine-tuning attack.
-Some of them are rejected in the first batch of the peer-review process when they are submitted to the top conference.
-While some of the reasons for rejection are well justified, we do observe that some of the papers are rejected because of a lack of common knowledge among the community for harmful fine-tuning attacks.
-Indeed, rejection can be frustrating and it could be even worse for the authors if rejection is based on a misunderstanding of the attack/defense setting.
-Driven by this urge to clear concerns, we in this paper aim to establish a holistic overview over the existing literature.